|Excursion (one day)||10|

 - apply basic principles of biorefinery in a lab practical setup.

 - experimental practical including group work and reporting;

 - attendance of the experimental practical is compulsory.
 Reporting during this practical is also used to evaluate the practical knowledge level on the used techniques and the student must pass this report;

-The written examination will account for 50% of the final grade.
+- the written examination will account for 50% of the final grade.
 The mark for the practical will account for 50% of the final grade.
+The practical is based on 80% lab practical and 20% the computer practical.
 A pass in both is required to pass the course.
 A pass is 5.5.

 The book Biotechnology, Downstream by Wesselingh and Krijgsman is required.

 Other course material will be distributed at the start of the course.